BestTimesToVisit.com Logo

 activity

 Feel the wind whip through your hair as your airboat glides across the vast sawgrass prairies, a quintessential Everglades experience.
-Keep your eyes peeled for alligators basking in the sun and a symphony of wading birds.
-Opt for a tour that ventures into less-trafficked areas for a more intimate encounter with the ecosystem.
+Keep your eyes peeled for alligators basking in the sun and a dazzling array of wading birds.
+Opt for a smaller, more intimate tour for a better chance to spot wildlife away from the main channels.

 Best time: Nov-Apr